MidHunterX/Hunter-OS/.config/Code - OSS/User/README.md

 - It puts dotfiles on $HOME dir which doesn't follow XDG Spec.
 [VSCode Issue has been open since 2016](https://github.com/Microsoft/vscode/issues/3884)
 - This problem is inherited from Electron, which is inherited from Chrome.
 - Electron has has an issue for this: [ electron/electron#8124 ]( https://github.com/electron/electron/issues/8124 ).
 They seem to be worried about breaking backwards compatibility for every program that uses Electron.
+- VSCode is also creating `~/.pki/nssdb` even though NSS has supported XDG since version 3.42

 ## ⌨️ Keybindings